vietanh2000april/MWC-Radio-Broadcasting-Tech/README.md

 # Definition
 Radio broadcasting is transmission of audio (sound), sometimes with related metadata, by radio waves intended to reach a wide audience.

-# History
+# History of radio technolology
+## Maxwell’s prediction

+## Heinrich Hertz and radio-wave experiments

+## Marconi’s development of wireless telegraphy

+## The Fleming diode and De Forest Audion

+## Early research by commercial companies

+## Hand wiring

+## Printed circuits

-# Means Of Broadcasting
+# Means of broadcasting
 Broadcasting transmission (sound and television) uses both wires and radio waves (wireless).

-# Types Of Radio Broadcasting
+# Types of radio broadcasting
 ## 1. AM

 ## 2. FM